niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 ### Managing Indexes

-**Note: these interfaces are unstable and will change in the next releases.**
+CozoDB can created indexes, at this time, the integration of this feature is unstable and will change in the releases.
+Use them with care.
 A new relation called `managing_index` is created for this example.

 ```erlang
 {ok, _} = cozo:create_relation(Db, "managing_index", "key => value").